sameenmaruf/acl2020-contextnmt-cataphora/transformer-han-encoder/README.md

 This is a DyNet implementation of Tranformer-HAN-encoder (https://www.aclweb.org/anthology/D18-1325/) used in our ACL'20 paper:

 KayYen Wong, Sameen Maruf and Gholamreza Haffari: Contextual Neural Machine Translation Improves Translation of Cataphoric Pronouns.
-Accepted at ACL 2020.

 Please cite our paper if you use this implementation.